braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/initial_sdk_setup.md

 ## Step 3: Web push (optional)

-To use Web Push Notifications additional setup is required.
+Additional setup is required to use Web push notifications.
 Please see our [Push Notifications][16] section for instructions.

 ## Troubleshooting {#error-logging}